• Skip to primary navigation

 Stir to combine.

 Blend the wet ingredients (yogurt, butter, sugar, eggs) then add the flour mixture in a large mixing bowl.
 Don't worry if the dough seems thick as you're stirring it.
-This is a sturdy muffin batter.

 Rhubarb and blueberries in the muffin batter in a bowl.